redFrik/udk18-Discrete_Structures/udk180118/README.md

 * start unity and create a new 3D (or 2D) project
 * go to <https://github.com/thomasfredericks/UnityOSC> and click the green download button
 * get the .zip file and uncompress it
-* find the file `OSC.cs` the zip you just uncompressed (UnityOSC-master / Assets / OSC)
+* find the file `OSC.cs` inside the zip you just uncompressed (UnityOSC-master / Assets / OSC)
 * drag&drop it into unity's assets window
 * select 'GameObject / Create Empty'
 * drag&drop the osc script file onto the new game object